yannchristinat/jsplice/README.md

 If you don't have administrator rights, then append "--user" to the command.
 Also make sure that ~/.local/bin is in your path (or move the files somewhere else).

+The package can also be used "as is".
+You just have to append the path to the jSplice directory to your PYTHONPATH environment variable ("export PYTHONPATH=$PYTHONPATH:/absolute/path/to/jSplice/dir").
+Of note, jSplice has then to be run as a python module ("python –m jsplice.run ...")

 Running jSplice
 ---------------